 Interested in learning more about how CRO can impact your bottom line?
 Get in touch!

 Hi there!
 I’m Ethan, a Growth Marketer based in Steamboat Springs, Colorado.
-I have four years of digital agency experience under my belt creating and executing acquisition strategies for companies in a number of different verticals across a variety of channels.
-When I’m not at my desk you can find me skiing, mountain biking or chasing my dog around in the mountains.
+I have six years of digital agency experience under my belt creating and executing acquisition strategies for companies in a number of different verticals across a variety of channels.
+When I’m not at my desk you can find me skiing, mountain biking, or chasing my dog around in the mountains.